Voice Canvas - AI Art Director - XeLseD

 }

-Checks if the recognition object was successfully created in setup(), preventing errors on unsupported browsers
+Only tries to start listening if the speech recognition object was successfully created in setup()

 recognition.start();